 Changes in the structure or processes of the social context will call forth changes in identity varying in extent according to: (i) their personal relevance; (ii) the immediacy of involvement in them; (iii) the amount of change demanded; and, (iv) how negative the change is deemed to be.
 Movement of the individual from one position in the social matrix to another will bring pressure to bear for a change in identity since this is likely to introduce a changed pattern of social influences and restrictions.
 A threat to identity occurs when the processes of assimilation-accommodation are unable, for some reason, to comply with the principles of continuity, distinctiveness, self-efficacy, and self-esteem.
 Threats are aversive and the individual will seek to reinstitute the principled operation of the identity processes.
 For a threat to evoke action, it must gain access to consciousness.
-It is therefore possible to distinguish between occupying a threatening position and experiencing threat.
-Some coping strategies will deny the existence of the threatening position and may mean that threat is not subjectively experienced.
+It is therefore possible to distinguish between occupying a threatening position and may mean that threat is not subjectively experienced.
 If in essence, coping strategies are effective, occupancy of a threatening position may lose its power to threaten.